Azure/azure-devtestlab/samples/ClassroomLabs/Modules/Library/README.md

 ## Issues

 Log issues on the [DevTest Labs Issues page](https://github.com/Azure/azure-devtestlab/issues).
-Please put [AZ.LABSERVICES] in the title for easy scanning.
+Please use the `Az.LabServices` label for the issue.

 ## Contributing